lineality/definition_behavior_studies/README.md

 Note 5: There are many different kinds of non-automatic learning, or many ways that outcomes can be 'invisible,' from elusive past-future connections and non-obvious casual connections, to literally invisible events like radiation, to non-automatic skills such as literacy, to specific biases in a particular system (optical illusions, super-signals etc), to unclear sets of correlations (some of which are incidental), to sometimes confusing system spaces such as indeterminacy(incompetence and malice perhaps) and exponential-elbows(fractal static sometimes and dynamic changing sometimes).
 And more overtly there is opposition to recognizing the basic concepts themselves: the existence of the phenomena of non-automatic learning, of failures or imperfections in perception, of the existence of basic parts of an agile project, of both the importance of project management and risk of bad planning, the long history of psychological and social barriers to specific and general STEM concepts (including connecting areas of STEM (including by STEM professionals)), etc., even the general issue of not being able to easily see your own biases (or assumptions and context, "fish in water", "If all you have is a hammer, everything looks like a nail.", "It is difficult to get a man to understand something, when his salary depends on his not understanding it.”― Upton Sinclair).
 Input-output measure may be a helpful tool.

 Note 6: There are many ways that perception data or process can be not-automatically-perceived and not-automatically-learned (and perhaps not easily externalized, communicated, and recorded).
 If a project is, however often and however visibly, failing in a way related to (or due entirely to) one of those not-perceived, not-learned, not communicated, areas, then that project may continue to fail in the same ways over and over indefinitely without with seeing how, learning how, or communicating about how, in the absence of any automatic process by which seeing, learning, or communicating would happen or be possible.
+(Examples may include
-(E.g. harmful effects of invisible radiation from something like radon-gas that in the past people had no way to detect or understand or learn or communicate about could occur over and over; the effective optical illusions of short-term vs. long term in planning and causality that are very significant barriers in perception, learning, and daily-life logistics and decision making blunders.
+1. harmful effects of invisible radiation from something like radon-gas that in the past people had no way to detect or understand or learn or communicate about could occur over and over
+2. the effects of optical illusions of short-term vs. long term in planning and causality that are very significant barriers in perception, learning, and daily-life logistics and decision making blunders.

 Note 7: In some cases a 'proxy' might overlap such as avoiding the entire area or situation, but proxies and taboos in culture usually involve considerable deliberate effort to (at least attempt) to perceive, learn and teach.